PARKS AND BUILDINGS NAMED IN HONOR OF AFRICAN AMERICANS

 Central Area Youth Association, the 4-H program and other programs.

-An annual award in John C. Little's honor, The
+An annual award in John C. Little, Sr.'s honor, The

-John C. Little 'Spirit' Award, recognizes the Seattle Parks
+John C. Little, Sr. 'Spirit' Award, recognizes a Seattle Parks

 and Recreation employee who exemplifies John's service to youth and

 The celebration of Black History Month would not be complete without

 Performing Arts Institue and its namesake, famed African American